 The History Of Vanilla

-Vanilla (Vanilla tahitensis and V. planifolia) is wonderfully spicy and sweet flavoring, it is created from the vanilla orchid.
-The vanilla orchid is one of only a few edible orchids in the world.
+Vanilla (V. Tahitensis and V. Planifolia) is a wonderfully spicy and sweet flavouring.
+Created from the vanilla orchid which is one of only a few edible orchids in the world.

-Vanilla is the second most expensive spice available today (just after saffron), because the curing process takes between 6-9 months, and involves several labour-intensive heating and drying processes.
+Vanilla is the second most expensive spice available today (just after saffron).
+The curing process takes between 6-9 months and involves several labour-intensive heating and drying processes.
 The Maya word for vanilla is zizbic, and it was used with copal resin as incense, and to treat insect bites and heal wounds.
 The Aztecs are thought to be the first to use vanilla in conjunction with the cacao bean to make the chocolate drink.

 It was the Spanish who took vanilla to the rest of the world, most likely part of the Pacific Ocean Manila Galleon trade through the Philippine Islands.
 In Mesoamerica, shipments of vanilla could have come from southern Chiapas, Guatemala, and El Salvador.
 There is no explicit mention of vanilla trade in the records of the Manila Galleon, but there is a listed ‘Vanilla of Guatemala’ in an 1837 botanical treatise of the Philippines.